MrZH6/elements_of_AI_my_AI_idea/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Personal Spotify album recommender
+# Personal Spotify album recommender :notes: :headphones:

 Building AI course project - Final project for the Building AI course.